Hoeller McLaughlin PLLC | Commonly Charged Crimes in Tarrant County, Texas

 Tarrant County, Texas is home to millions of people.
 It’s Texas’s third most populated county, and one of the most populated counties in the entire United States.
-Its cities include Fort Worth, Arlington, Pelican Bay, and many more.
+Its cities include Fort Worth, Arlington, Southlake, Colleyville, Keller, Grapevine, Hurst, Bedford, Euless, Pelican Bay, and many more.
 This beautiful county’s economy is built on a diverse array of professions, from ranching and farming to aerospace engineering.

 However, like everywhere else in the world, Tarrant County sees thousands of arrests for various crimes.
 Now, you may be the one facing charges.

 Some crimes are more common than others, and you may be facing a complex criminal trial that impacts your finances, family, and financial status.
-Talk to your lawyer about these common charges if you’re facing them and get the help you need to recover.
+If you are being investigated for one of these crimes, it would be a good idea to get a Fort Worth criminal defense lawyer retained so you know how to navigate the investigation.

-The top two most common crimes described in Tarrant County’s 2021 Annual Crime Trends Report were possession of controlled substances and possession of marijuana.
+The top two most common charged crimes described in Tarrant County’s 2021 Annual Crime Trends Report were possession of controlled substances and possession of marijuana.
+Marijuana charges have been in decline with some states legalizing it, but it is still something we are dealing with because it is still illegal in the State of Texas.

 You can find a complete list of illegal drugs, controlled substances, and the penalties for possession, use, and intent to distribute on the Texas Department of State Health Services website.